 Summer shows at the American University Museum

-at the Katzen Arts Center are open through Aug.
-13.
+at the Katzen Arts Center opened June 15 and close Aug.
+11.